 Alumni Council Elections

-Each spring, 10 of the 86 seats on Alumni Council are up for election.
-All alumni members of the Alumni Association are eligible to vote.
-The 2014 election took place online May 13–31, and results were announced June 1.
-Ballots and voting instructions were emailed in early May to all alumni members for whom the Alumni Association has an email address.
+The 2016 election of Alumni Council members will take place online from May 10–31, and the results will be announced on or about June 1.
+Ballots and voting instructions will be emailed on May 10, 2016, to all alumni members for whom the Alumni Association has an email address.